csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 # Introduction

+The most data heavy part of a TLS handshake is authentication.
+It usually consists of a signature, an end-entity certificate and Certificate Authority (CA) certificates used to authenticate the end-entity to a trusted root CA.
+These chains can sometime add to a few KB of data which could be problematic for some usecases. {{?EAPTLSCERT=I-D.ietf-emu-eaptlscert}} and
+{{?EAP-TLS13=I-D.ietf-emu-eap-tls13}} discuss the issues big certificate chains in EAP authentication.
+Additionally, it is known that IEEE 802.15.4
+{{IEEE802154}} mesh networks and Wi-SUN {{WISUN}} Field Area Networks often notice significant delays due to EAP-TLS authentication in constrained bandwidth mediums.

+To alleviate the data exchanged in TLS
+{{?RFC8879=rfc8879}} shirnks certificates by compressing them.
+{{?CBOR-CERTS=I-D.ietf-cose-cbor-encoded-cert}} uses different
+certificate encodings for constrained environments.
+On the other hand,
+{{?CTLS=I-D.ietf-tls-ctls}} proposes the use of certificate dictionaries to omit sending CA certificates in a Compact TLS handshake.

+In a post-quantum context
+{{?I-D.hoffman-c2pq}}{{NIST_PQ}}{{?I-D.ietf-tls-hybrid-design}}, the TLS
+authentication data issue is exacerbated. {{CONEXT-PQTLS13SSH}}{{NDSS-PQTLS13}}
+show that post-quantum certificate chains exceeding the initial TCP congestion window (10MSS {{?RFC6928=rfc6928}}) will slow down the handshake due to the round-trips they introduce. {{PQTLS}} shows that big certificate chains (even smaller than the initial TCP congestion window) will slow down the handshake in lossy environments. {{TLS-SUPPRESS}}
+quantifies the post-quantum authentication data in QUIC and TLS and shows that even the leanest post-quantum signature algorithms will impact QUIC and TLS. {{CL-BLOG}} also shows that 9-10 kilobyte certificate chains (even with 30MSS initial TCP congestion window) will lead to double digit TLS handshake slowdowns.
+What's more, it shows that some clients or middleboxes cannot handle post-quantum handshake sizes.

+Mechanisms like
+{{?RFC8879=rfc8879}}{{?CBOR-CERTS=I-D.ietf-cose-cbor-encoded-cert}}
+would not alleviate the issue with post-quantum certificates as the bulk of the certificate size is in the post-quantum public key or signature which inevitably need to be in the certificate as-is.

-In some uses of public key infrastructure (PKI) intermediate Certificate Authority (CA) certificates are used to sign end-entity certificates.
+Thus, this document introduces a backwards-compatible mechanism to shrink the certificate data exchanged in TLS.
+In some uses of public key infrastructure (PKI), intermediate CA certificates sign end-entity certificates.
 In the web PKI, clients require that certificate authorities disclose all intermediate certificates that they create.
-Though the set of intermediate certificates is large, the size is bounded, so it is possible to provide a complete set of certificates.
+Although the set of intermediate certificates is large, the size is bounded.
+Additionally, in some usecases the set of communicating peers is limited.

-{{?CBOR-CERTS=I-D.ietf-cose-cbor-encoded-cert}} talks about the cert size problem in constrained environments.

-{{?EAPTLSCERT=I-D.ietf-emu-eaptlscert}} and {{?EAP-TLS13=I-D.ietf-emu-eap-tls13}}
-talk about the problem of big TLS cert chains for EAP authentication.

-IEEE 802.15.4 {{IEEE802154}} mesh networks and Wi-SUN {{WISUN}} Field Area Networks  often notice significant delays due to EAP-TLS in constrained bandwidth mediums.

-{{?CTLS=I-D.ietf-tls-ctls}} proposes cert dictionaries to omit Intermediate CA (ICA) certificates.

-{{CONEXT-PQTLS13SSH}} {{NDSS-PQTLS13}} show that cert chains exceeding TCP initcwnd slow down the handshake (round-trips)

-{{PQTLS}} shows that big certificate chains (even smaller than the TCP initcwnd) slow down the handshake in lossy conditions.

-{{TLS-SUPPRESS}} discusses issue about QUIC and TLS and PQ certificates.

-Cloudflare Blog {{CL-BLOG}} shows that >9-10KB cert chains (even with 30MSS initcwnd) leads to double digit slowdowns.
-It also shows that some clients or middleboxes cannot handle the post-quantum handshake sizes.

-{{?RFC7924}}.
-No widespread adoption 5 years after standardization.
-Could allow TLS session correlation.
-Short-lived server certs will lead to frequent cache maintenance.
-Too many destinations will lead to frequent cache maintenance.

-For a client that has all intermediates, having the server send intermediates in the TLS handshake increases the size of the handshake unnecessarily.
-This document creates a signal that a client can send that informs the server that it has a complete set of intermediates.
-A server that receives this signal can limit the certificate chain it sends to just the end-entity certificate, saving on handshake size.
+For a client or server that has the necessary intermediates, sending the peer send CA certificates in the TLS handshake increases the size of the handshake unnecessarily.
+This document defines signal that a client or server can send to inform its peer that it already has the intermediate CA certificates.
+A peer that receives this signal can limit the certificate chain it sends to just the end-entity certificate, saving on handshake size.

-This mechanism is intended to be complementary with certificate compression
-{{?RFC8879=rfc8879}} in that it reduces the size of the handshake especially for post-quantum certificates.
+This mechanism is intended to be complementary with certificate compression {{?RFC8879=rfc8879}} in that it further reduces the size of the handshake especially for post-quantum certificates.

+It is worth noting that {{?RFC7924}} attempted to address the issue by omitting all certificates in the handshake if the client or server had cached the peer certificate.
+This standard has not seen wide adoption and could allow for TLS session correlation.
+Additionally, the short lifetime certificates used today and the large size of peers in some usecases make the peer certificate cache update and maintenance mechanism challenging.
+The mechanism proposed in this document is not susceptible to these challenges.

 # Terms and Definitions